yakhyo/darknet-pytorch/README.md

-## Implementation of DarkNet19, DarkNet53, CSPDarkNet53 on PyTorch
+## Implementation of DarkNet19, DarkNet53, CSPDarkNet53 in PyTorch

 ## Contents: